-If a studio, room or common area is in need of repair, a student, faculty or staff member should complete a maintenance request form on MySVA, using the MyWorkOrder Facilities Service Request or by calling the Office of Facilities at 212-592-2007, Monday through Friday, 8:00 AM-5:00 PM.
+If a studio, room or common area is in need of repair, a student, faculty or staff member should complete a maintenance request form on MyID (myid.sva.edu), using the MyWorkOrder Facilities Service Request or by calling the Office of Facilities at 212.592.2007, Monday through Friday, 8:00 AM-5:00 PM.

-Emergency conditions such as clogged toilets, water leaks of any kind, gas or burning odors, falling plaster or wall/ceiling damage, or any other emergency issues, should be reported immediately to the security desk.
-After advising the security desk, complete a maintenance request form on MySVA, using the MyWorkOrder Facilities Service Request.
+Emergency conditions such as overflowing toilets, water leaks of any kind, gas or burning odors, falling plaster or wall/ceiling damage, or any other emergency issues, should be reported immediately to the security desk.
+After advising the security desk, complete a maintenance request form on MyID (myid.sva.edu), using the MyWorkOrder Facilities Service Request.
 This procedure ensures that the problem is documented and follow-up measures are taken.